jupyter-server/enterprise_gateway/docs/source/operators/installing-eg.md

 Use the following installation steps:

 - Download [Anaconda](https://www.anaconda.com/download).
-We recommend downloading Anaconda’s latest Python version (currently Python 3.9).
+We recommend downloading Anaconda's latest Python version (currently Python 3.11).

 - Install the version of Anaconda which you downloaded, following the instructions on the download page.